WhyNotHugo/docker-makepkg/README.md

 and running `makepkg -f` in a clean Arch installation.
 It is intended to be used by packagers, both via CI, and on non-ArchLinux environments.

+The package can be saved to the current director by adding `-e EXPORT_PKG=1`, and the updated .SRCINFO file for the built package with `-e EXPORT_SRC=1`.

 Usage with travis
 -----------------